Lodging a claim for a revised decision

 If the customs clearance was done by an agent on your behalf, ask the agent for the customs clearance decision.
 If you did the customs clearance yourself using our Import Declaration Service, log in to the service using the same online banking ID.

 You can make a new (replacement) customs clearance for the right customer.
 Use the same tax determination date in the replacement clearance as in the original customs clearance.
-Send an invalidation request of the incorrect customs clearance to the Customs Registry Office.
+Send a request for repayment or remission of customs duties concerning the incorrect customs clearance to the Customs Registry Office.

 You can lodge an express claim if the customs invoice relating to the incorrect customs clearance decision has not yet been paid and there is at least seven days until the invoice is due.
 If the due date has already passed, both invoices have to be paid and a repayment can be applied for retrospectively.